aswathyseb/biostar-recipes/docs/Recipes.md

 __Data Type:__

-This is used to sub-select for data in recipe dropdowns.
+This is used to sub-select for data in recipe drop-downs.